SDFIdk/malstroem/docs/index.rst

     * malstroem assumes that the terrain is an impermeable surface.
 This may change in a later version.
     * malstroem does not know the concept of time.
 This means that the capacity of surface streams is infinite no matter the width or depth.
-Streams wont flow over.
+Streams won´t flow over along their sides.
 The end result is the situation after infinite time, when all water has reached its final destination.
-    * Water flows from one cell to one other cell (the D8 method).
+    * Water flows from one cell to one other neighbour cell (the D8 method).
+    * The DEM used must cover an entire drainage basin (or more basins) in order to estimate correct stream flows from all upstream sub-watersheds within the basins.

 Example usage
 -------------
-Calculate all derived data for 10mm and 30mm rain incidents ignoring bluespots where the maximum water depth is less than 5cm:
+Calculate all derived data including vectorization of bluespot, wateshed and streams rasters for 10mm and 30mm rain incidents ignoring bluespots where the maximum water depth is less than 5cm:

 .. code-block:: console

-   malstroem complete -r 10 -r 30 -filter 'maxdepth > 0.5' -dem dem.tif -outdir c:\outputdirectory
+   malstroem complete -r 10 -r 30 -filter 'maxdepth > 0.5' -vector -dem dem.tif -outdir c:\outputdirectory

 The project
 -----------